 top of page

-As a self-published author, you're in control.
+As an indie author, you're in control.
 This comes with pros and cons.
 One of the positives is that you can revise your works even after you’ve published them.
 You usually can’t do this with traditional indie and traditional publishing.

 Self-Publishing: Revising After Publishing